 Submissions - please email jpegs and information to: firstname.lastname@example.org

-Shoshana Wayne Gallery is pleased to present People I Saw But Never Met by Zadok Ben-David.
-This is the London-based artist’s third solo exhibition with the gallery.
-The exhibition will be on view April 8ththrough May 27th, 2017, with an opening reception on Saturday, April 8thfrom 5-7pm.
+Shoshana Wayne Gallery is pleased to present Hands at Work by Sabrina Gschwandtner.
+This is the Los Angeles-based artist’s second solo exhibition with the gallery.
+The exhibition will be on view June 3rd through July 29th, 2017, with an opening reception on Saturday June 3rd from 5-7pm.

-For more information, please contact Alana Parpal at email@example.com
+For more information please contact Alana Parpal: email@example.com